Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 1. Decrease voltage until the frequency reach the Clock Limit slider.
 2. Increase Clock Limit by 100MHz
-3. Repeat step 1-2 until the GPU exhibits instability and crashes.
+3. Repeat step 1-2 until the GPU exhibits instability and/or your PC crashes.

 That's it!
 You're overclocking!